zer0Percent/OhWowBREAKINGNews/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/xctkst44k5o)
+I would really APPRECIATE that if you find this tool interesting, mention it in your work and let me know!
+✨Happy scraping!✨

 # OhWowBREAKINGNews (✨Thread's Version✨)
 OhWowBREAKINGNews (✨Thread's Version✨), is a multithreaded scraper, based on Selenium, that helps you to retrieve the content of news or articles you want by specifying its URL.
 This tool consists of two parts that are executed separately: